-Bamboo is the solution of CI/CD of Atlassian’s bearing a lot of similarity with Jenkins.
+Bamboo is the solution of CI/CD of Atlassian’s, bearing a lot of similarities with Jenkins.
 The automation of the delivery pipeline could be achieved by both.
 Unlike Jenkins, Bamboo has a price associated with it.

-Several manual functionalities in Jenkins are pre-built in Bamboo which results into lesser plugins than Jenkins but its out-of-the-box capabilities don’t need that many plugins.
+Several manual functionalities in Jenkins are pre-built in Bamboo, which results in lesser plugins than Jenkins, but its out-of-the-box capabilities don’t need that many plugins.
 Integration with Bitbucket and Jira could be done seamlessly with Bamboo.
 A lot of configuration time could be saved with Bamboo.
 The user interface in Bamboo is interactive and intuitive as well.
 Several features like the tips of the tool, auto-completion, and so on are present in the UI.

-Applications are made secure and portable by isolating it into separate containers.
-It is an Operating system oriented.
+Applications are made secure and portable by isolating them into separate containers.
+It is Operating system-oriented.
 It is an alternative to VirtualBox.
-All dependencies could be shipped as an independent unit using Docker which takes them away from the hassle of dependency management and making it possible to run the apps on any platform.
+All dependencies could be shipped as an independent unit using Docker, which takes them away from the hassle of dependency management and making it possible to run the apps on any platform.
 The delivery workflow could be improved if integrated with Jenkins and Bamboo servers.
-Cloud providers like Amazon Web Services, Google Cloud has extended support for Docker.
+Cloud providers like Amazon Web Services, Google Cloud have extended support for Docker.
 Docker can ease the process of cloud migration.

 7. Puppet Enterprise

-Some of the features are the report generation in real-time, the access-control which is role-based, and the management of Node.
+Some of the features are the report generation in real-time, the access-control, which is role-based, and the management of Node.
 Thousands of resources and multiple teams could be managed with the Puppet Enterprise.
-The relationship with infrastructure is one the key process of a software development life-cycle which is automated by the Puppet Enterprise.
-Failures are handled smartly and the dependencies are dealt with carefully.
-All the dependent configurations are skipped, when a configuration fails.
-There are more than five thousand modules in Puppet and many popular DevOps tools could be integrated with it.
+The relationship with infrastructure is one of the key processes of a software development life-cycle which is automated by the Puppet Enterprise.
+Failures are handled smartly, and the dependencies are dealt with carefully.
+All the dependent configurations are skipped when a configuration fails.
+There are more than five thousand modules in Puppet, and many popular DevOps tools could be integrated with it.

-A DevOps monitoring tool which is free and open-source is Nagios.
+A DevOps monitoring tool that is free and open-source is Nagios.
 Problems could be found and fixed with the Nagios tool as it helps to monitor the infrastructure.
 Records of failures, events, etc., could be tracked with the help of this tool.
 Nagios’s graphs and charts help to track the trends.
-Security threats could be detected and errors could be forecasted as a result of this.
+Security threats could be detected, and errors could be forecasted as a result of this.
 Nagios’s plugin system makes it stand out for infrastructure monitoring.
 There is a huge community for Nagios since its emergence in 2002.
-All translations, tutorials, etc., along with plugins are also free.
-The Nagios Core, Nagios Log Server, Nagios XI, and Nagios Fusion are monitoring solutions of Nagios which are open-source.
+All translations, tutorials, etc., along with plugins, are also free.
+The Nagios Core, Nagios Log Server, Nagios XI, and Nagios Fusion are monitoring solutions of Nagios, which are open-source.

-Raygun is a platform which reports crash and monitors errors.
+Raygun is a platform that reports crashes and monitors errors.
 The recent product of Raygun is APM.
 The performance issues could be diagnosed using the Raygun tool and tracked as well.
-The problems with the highest priority are identified and issues are created.
+The problems with the highest priority are identified, and issues are created.
 Development and Operation are brought together by Raygun and provided the errors and performance problems causes for the whole team by linking errors back automatically to the source code.

-DevOps not only increases the rate of software development but also market it faster.
-The infrastructure could be automated easily keeping the business objective in mind.
+DevOps not only increases the rate of software development but also markets it faster.
+The infrastructure could be automated easily, keeping the business objective in mind.
 It produces efficient and quality software products.
 The code would have lesser bugs and less expensive to deliver.
 All these advantages typify the need for DevOps in the software development eco-space.